lagimik/PartnerCrucible/DataAISolutionArea-AzureOpenAI.md

 [Customer Service Conversational Insights with Azure OpenA](https://github.com/microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services) | The Customer Service Conversational Insights is a solution accelerator built on top of Azure Cognitive Search, Bot Framework, Azure Speech Services and Azure OpenAI that allows customers to quickly deploy an integrated platform and immediately start extracting insights from customer conversations. | GitHub
 [Business Process Automation Accelerator](https://github.com/Azure/business-process-automation) | This accelerator provides a no code Studio for users to quickly build complex, multi-stage AI pipelines across multiple Azure AI and ML Services.
 Users can select, and stack, AI/ML Services from across Azure Cognitive Services (OpenAI, Speech, Language, Form Recognizer, ReadAPI), Azure Machine Learning into a single, fully integrated pipeline. | GitHub
 [Project Miyagi](https://github.com/Azure-Samples/miyagi) | Project Miyagi serves as the foundation for an envisioning workshop that reimagines the design, development, and deployment of intelligent applications using Microsoft's Copilot stack | GitHub
+[TinyTroupe](https://github.com/microsoft/TinyTroupe) | TinyTroupe is an LLM-powered multiagent persona simulation for imagination enhancement and business insights.| GitHub

 ## Demos